Adarsh9502/LiftOffC-Assignments/README.md

 # LiftOffC-Assignments
-These are the solutions to the LiftOffC assignments for Week 1.
+These are the solutions to the LiftOffC assignments for whole session.